 Money and valuables

 Before you go, organise a variety of ways of accessing your money overseas, such as credit cards, travellers' cheques and US dollars cash.
 Australian currency and travellers' cheques are not accepted in many countries.
-Consult with your bank to find out the most appropriate currency to carry and whether your ATM card will work in Mozambique.
+Consult your bank to find out the most appropriate currency to carry and whether your ATM card will work in Mozambique.
 Travellers' cheques in US dollars or Euros are accepted at major banks in Maputo but can only be changed for local currency.
-Travellers' cheques are very difficult to change in other areas of Mozambique and a high commission is charged where the facility does exist.
+Travellers' cheques are very difficult to change in other areas of Mozambique and a high rate of commission is charged where the facility does exist.
 Only a few hotels and restaurants in major urban centres accept credit cards.
 Keep your credit card in sight at all times when using it.
 The export or import of local currency is prohibited.